PanLuochuan/Data-Management/README.md

 **NASDelay [int]:** Delay caused by National Aviation System in minutes

 **LateAircraftDelay [int]:** Delay caused by previous late flight arrivals in minutes

+### Information reference ：

+Flight delay refers to a flight landing more than 15 minutes later than the planned landing time.

+### Analysis and insights on output charts :

 ![1](https://github.com/PanLuochuan/Explore-flight-delays-and-cancellations-R-Pig/assets/152348928/b25bfa66-c139-4fe1-95fa-5e0db97cc0f8)
 ![2](https://github.com/PanLuochuan/Explore-flight-delays-and-cancellations-R-Pig/assets/152348928/a760bee4-5d08-4eff-92a5-a0b0c154462a)